-The second time a student receives a grade of C, D, or F in a required nursing course, or demonstrates a pattern of nonattendance, he/she will be academically dismissed from the program.
-If a student withdraws from the same nursing course more than one time, the student will be academically dismissed from the program.
+The second time a student receives a final grade of C, D, or F in a required nursing course, or demonstrates a pattern of nonattendance, he/she will be academically dismissed from the program.
+If a student withdraws from the same nursing course more than one time, the student will be academically dismissed from the graduate program.
 At that point, the student may not progress further in the graduate nursing program.

-The Dean, based on recommendation of the GAPR Committee, has the authority to dismiss a student from the School of Nursing.
+The Dean has the authority to dismiss a student from

+the School of Nursing.
 Academic warning and dismissal shall not be recommended or imposed in the absence of compelling and substantial reasons.